-Histamine intolerance is due to a deficiency or an inhibition of the enzyme Diamine Oxidase (DAO), which is the enzyme responsible for the degradation of histamine.
+Histamine intolerance is due to a deficiency or an inhibition of Diamine Oxidase (DAO), which is the enzyme responsible for the degradation of histamine.
 Although DAO is virtually found in the whole body, the bowels constitute its most important site of action.
 Histamine is indispensable for the human body since it fulfills vital functions.
 It is both produced in the body and taken in with food in various quantities.

 Problems can occur when a person’s DAO enzyme activity is low, or they are DAO deficient.
 In these cases excessive quantities of, or inadequately degraded, histamine can lead to allergic-type reactions after consumption of certain foodstuffs which either contain high amounts of histamine (eg. red wine, cheese), cause the body to release histamine (eg. cocoa, citrus) or inhibit DAO activity (eg. certain medications).